-Classifying products is a good way for marketers to understand how to market a particular product to its customers.
+Classifying products is a good way for marketers to understand how to market a particular product to their customers.
 Classifying a product will let them determine the optimal method for distribution, promotion, and pricing.
 How a product is ultimately classified will determine how it will be marketed and sold to its customers.

 There are two (2) main categories of products; Consumer Products and Business Products.
 Consumer products are sold to individuals to satisfy personal or family needs.
-Business products are sold to businesses to satisfy their needs or bough by a form to make into other products.
+Business products are sold to businesses to satisfy their needs or bought by a form to make into other products.
 The majority of all products or services fall under these two categories.

-Consumer Products: Product purchased to satisfy personal and family needs.
+Product purchased to satisfy personal and family needs.
 An example might be laundry detergent to clean clothes or a light bulb to light up a room at night.
 Each one is used by an individual or family.

 - Convenience Products: Relatively inexpensive, frequently purchased items for which buying exert minimal purchasing efforts.
 Examples: toothpaste, soap, paper towels